productpirates/frameworks/ai-vision-translation/README.md

 **Skipping filters because they seem obvious.** Each filter exposes assumptions.
 When a healthcare company said "AI for clinical documentation," filter 1 revealed the real goal was reducing physician burnout, filter 2 identified the 4-hour daily documentation burden, and filter 3 showed voice-to-text was only part of the solution.

 **Confusing user problems with business metrics.** "Reduce documentation time by 25%" is a business metric.
-"I spend 4 hours on notes instead of with patients" is the user problem. filter 2 exists precisely because users don't care about your business metrics—they care about their workflow friction.
+"I spend 4 hours on notes instead of with patients" is the user problem. filter 2 exists precisely because users don't care about your business metrics, they care about their workflow friction.

 **Assuming AI is always better than the alternative.** Sometimes a deterministic rule is faster, cheaper, and more reliable than a probabilistic model. filter 3 forces the question: would this problem still be hard without AI?

-**Calling prototypes "shipped products."** Shipping to real users means validating model performance, data quality, and user trust—not just demonstrating capability to executives.
+**Calling prototypes "shipped products."** Shipping to real users means validating model performance, data quality, and user trust, not just demonstrating capability to executives.
 If it doesn't have a kill switch and observable metrics, it's not shipped.

 ## **When Not to Use This Framework**